CodeXCourses/level-2-course-content/week-6/day-1-assignment.md

    - Create a constructor function named `Person` that takes `name` and `age` as parameters.
    - Add a method to the `Person` prototype named `greet` that logs a message introducing the person.
-   - **Verification**: Include the function code and a screenshot of the console output.

 2. **Use the Constructor Function**:
    - Create an instance of the `Person` constructor function with the name "Alice" and age 30.
    - Call the `greet` method on the instance.
-   - **Verification**: Include the function code and a screenshot of the console output.

 ### Part 2: Introduction to Classes